 If the state filed a MERP claim against your loved one’s estate, contact our office for a consultation.
 Our estate planning lawyers will review your situation and inform you of the legal options to protect your property and other assets.

-From our offices in Bellaire, The Woodlands and Carmine, Texas, we represent clients in the Houston area and throughout Texas.
+From our offices in Bellaire and Carmine, Texas, we represent clients in the Houston area and throughout Texas.
 We also represent out-of-state clients with elderly family members in living in Texas.
 Our Elder Law attorneys can make home, hospital or nursing home visits outside of the Houston area when necessary.
 And in some cases, many of our legal services can be provided over the telephone for our clients’ convenience.